- RT Authentication

 Gecos field of RT users instead of the

-RT::Authen::ExternalAuth provides authentication using RT's login form.
+RT::Authen::ExternalAuth is an RT extension which provides authentication using RT's login form.
 It can be configured to talk to an LDAP source (such as Active Directory), an external database, or an SSO cookie.

 The key difference between

 $WebRemoteUserAuth and RT::Authen::ExternalAuth is the use of the RT login form and what part of the system talks to your authentication source (your web server vs. RT itself).

 There are two modes of operation in RT::Authen::ExternalAuth: info and auth.
 Usually you want to configure both so that successfully authenticated users also get their information pulled and updated from your external source.

 Auth-only configurations are rare, and generally not as useful.